 Drip irrigation works by distributing water directly to the soil at a very low rate (in gallons per hour) from a system of small diameter plastic tubing fitted with outlets called emitters or drippers.
-Drip irrigation is highly efficient because the water soaks into the soil before it can evaporate or run-off.
-The water is also applied close to the plant root zone providing a high moisture level in the soil in which plants can thrive.
+Drip irrigation is highly efficient because the water soaks into the soil before it can evaporate or run off, and the water is applied close to the plant root zone.